fotonauts/activr/README.md

 Activr
 ======

-Activr is the Ruby gem created by Fotonauts to manage Activity Feeds on [Fotopedia](http://www.fotopedia.com).
+Activr is the Ruby gem created by Fotonauts to manage activity feeds on [Fotopedia](http://www.fotopedia.com).

 Some magic is invoked when running inside a [Rails](http://www.rubyonrails.com) application but Activr can be used without Rails.